 Chargers mock draft: Building a quality class around Jordan Addison

-With the 85th pick in the third round, the Los Angeles Chargers select:
+With the 21st pick of the 2023 NFL Draft, the Los Angeles Chargers select: USC WR Jordan Addison